longda/ze-autos/readme.md

 ## Considerations:

-* Add logging
+* Add logging.
-* Add exception handling
+* Add exception handling.
-* Add validation, client-side and server-side
+* Add validation, client-side and server-side.
-* Add a real auth system
+* Add a real auth system.
-* See various comments throughout code regarding possibly better ways to do things (such as action filters for auth)
+* See various comments throughout code regarding possibly better ways to do things (such as action filters for auth).
-* Why it's bad to expose raw ids in the dom, api, etc.
+* Why it's usually a bad idea to expose raw ids in the dom, api, etc.
+* So yeah, pure (jquery-pure) ajax... probably would be better to use Angular JS for this.
+Purists might say to go with Vanilla JS.  *shrugs*
+* Probably could use a pass just do double check that nothing extraneous has been left in, data-ids and such.
+* How chatty the saves are with the server.
+* Templating and the joys of maintaining something in multiple places.